Rebecca Belmore

 Belmore has performed and exhibited nationally and internationally since 1986.
 Her work focuses on issues of place and identity, and confronts challenges for First Nations People.
 Her work addresses history, voice and voicelessness, place, and identity.
-Her work, be it sculpture, video or photographic in nature, is performance-based.
-To address the politics of representation, Belmore's art strives to invert or subvert official narratives, while demonstrating a preference for the use of repetitive gesture and natural materials.
+Her work, be it sculpture, video, or photographic in nature, is performance-based.
+To address the politics of representation, Belmore's art strives to invert or subvert official narratives, while demonstrating a preference for the use of repetitive gestures and natural materials.
 Belmore's art reveals a long-standing commitment to politics and how they relate to the construction of identity and ideas of representation.
 She has exhibited across Canada, the US, Mexico, Cuba and Australia.

 Life

-Belmore was born on March 22, 1960 in Upsala, Ontario, Canada.
+Belmore was born on March 22, 1960, in Upsala, Ontario, Canada.
 Until the age of 16, Belmore spent her summers in Northwestern Ontario with her grandparents.
 During these summers, her grandmother taught her about harvesting native foods from the land.
 Author Jessica Bradley describes Belmore's adolescence as difficult due to "the custom ingrained through the [Canadian] government imposed assimilation, she was sent to attend high school in Thunder Bay and billeted with a non-Native family."
 Bradley adds that as a result of her experience as an adolescent, notions of displacement and cultural loss are "reformed into acts or objects of reparation and protest [within her various works]."